-You can only suffer from writer’s block if you are in the process of writing and you are then suddenly unable to continue doing so.
+You can only suffer from writer’s block if you are in the creative writing process, and you are then suddenly unable to continue doing so.

-If you haven’t written a single word, you can’t be blocked because you haven’t started a process that can be stopped.
+If you haven’t written a single word, you don’t need to overcome writer’s block because you haven’t started a process that can be blocked.

 How to be a courageous writer

-But if you hate writing that first word, here are a few ways you can avoid a blank page for writing.
+But if you hate writing that first word, here are a few ways you can avoid it.